speedytwenty/speedytwenty/README.md

 | Cloud architecture | ✔ | - | - |
 | PHP/MySQL development | ✔ | ✔ | Deprecated |

-_Features are being added and improved every day.
-Only Chris's most commonly used features are listed._
-_Please see the [roadmap](#roadmap) for planned feature additions._
+_Only Chris's most commonly used features are listed.
+Please see the [roadmap](#roadmap) for planned feature additions._

 ### Why Chris?